 Another major contributor to the risk of your facility growing Legionella is dead legs, regions of your plumbing where water may stay stagnant for extended periods of time.
 These areas are ideal for bacterial proliferation because measures like flushing and hyperchlorination may not reach that water, and the bacteria has ideal conditions to grow and spread elsewhere.
 This is especially dangerous at warm temperatures, which are ideal for the amplification of bacteria.

 What waterborne pathogens do I need to minimize?

 The CMS mandate to address Legionella risk, released June 2017, broadly stated that the minimum expectation for facilities is to conduct a risk assessment to identify and minimize Legionella and other opportunistic waterborne pathogens such as Pseudomonas, Acinetobacter, Burkholderia, Stenotrophomonas, nontuberculous mycobacteria, and fungi.
 This is a great starting point, as you should be working to address as many harmful pathogens as possible with your approach to reduce risk and liability.

 Because of Legionella’s infamy for its connection with the widely broadcasted Legionnaires’ disease, it often is the focal point of risk mitigation planning and rightly so.
-The LiquiTech multi-barrier approach is designed to address the greatest number of waterborne pathogens, from cysts and amoebas to bacteria and viruses.
+As leading water treatment manufacturers, LiquiTech offers a multi-barrier approach designed to address the greatest number of waterborne pathogens, from cysts and amoebas to bacteria and viruses.
 Most waterborne bacteria have similar thresholds for tolerance of different mitigation technologies, and can be wiped out using a range of products, which is the thought process behind our approach.
 The short answer to the larger question is that if you address the biggest offenders correctly, you will be getting rid of most of your problem.

 Interested in Learning More?